-I had just signed my seventh travel nurse contract, packed my bags, and moved to Boston a month prior.
+I had just signed my seventh travel nurse contract, packed my bags, and moved to Boston a month prior to visiting Provincetown.
 Already itching to get away, feeling complacent and restless, I pulled out a map.
-Where can I go for a one day trip outside of Boston?
-Do I visit Providence, RI?
-Do I eat lobster rolls on the Maine coast?
+Where can I go for a one-day trip outside of Boston?
+Do I visit Newport, Rhode Island?
+Do I eat lobster rolls on the coast of Maine?
 What about the eery town of Salem where the witch trials took place?
-What ensued was hours of research and after coming upon “Provincetown” time and time again, I booked a car.
-Booked a hotel.
-And set off for a 2.5 hour drive down south, towards the east, until I arrived to spend one day in Provincetown.
+What ensued was hours of research and after coming upon “Provincetown” time and time again, I booked a car, booked a hotel, and set off for a 2.5-hour drive down southeast until I arrived in Provincetown.

 Depending on which month you choose to visit Provincetown, there are different routes to get there.
 While you can get to Provincetown quickly from Providence, RI; approximately two hours by car.
 Here I’ll be focusing on arriving from Boston.

 Provincetown does have an airport, Provincetown Municipal Airport, located at the end of Cape Cod.
-From the airport it’s a short ten minute drive to the center of Provincetown.
-If you’re looking to save money on flights, the cheaper option might be to fly into Boston Logan International Airport.
+From the airport, it’s a short ten-minute drive to the center of Provincetown.
+If you’re looking to save money on flights, the cheaper option might be to fly into Boston and go from there.

 Upon leaving the airport, without traffic, it will take you about 2.5 hours to get down to the Cape.
 You’ll be driving south, and making your way east.
 Upon arrival to the Cape, you’ll head north to get to the very tip of Massachusetts, which is where Provincetown is located.

-If you plan on visiting Provincetown from May-October, you can take a ferry from Boston.
-The Provincetown Fast Ferry runs seven days/week, round trip tickets costing approximately $100, however prices vary depending on holidays and departure times.
+If you plan on visiting Provincetown from May through October, you can take a ferry from Boston.
+The Provincetown Fast Ferry runs seven days/week, round trip tickets costing approximately $100, however, prices vary depending on holidays and departure times.
 There is also an option to take the traditional ferry, running from July-October costing approximately $60 round trip.
 Seeing as Provincetown is a small coastal town it is very walkable, and parking is limited.
 The ferry might be your best option.

 Although small, there is no shortage of places to stay in Provincetown.
-Most popularly, you can find multiple bed and breakfasts to stay in.
-I chose to stay at Benchmark Inn, a seven-room bed and breakfast standing since 1850.
+Most popularly, you can find multiple bed and breakfast-style hotels to stay in.
+I chose to stay at the Benchmark Inn, a seven-room bed and breakfast standing since 1850.
 It’s owned and operated by two men from Sweden, and located right off of the main street, Commercial Street.
 The Benchmark Inn is a homey, cozy, and welcoming B&B. With fireplaces in each room, ocean views, and an open dining room set up, it’s perfect for a solo stay, or if you’re traveling with others.
-The Inn also serves daily continental breakfast and has parking available on a first come, first serve basis.
+The Inn also serves daily continental breakfast and has parking available on a first-come, first-serve basis.

-When some people hear Cape Cod, they think “beach!”
-“Ocean!”
-“Sand!”
-Cape Cod is still in Massachusetts, and still gets all four seasons; winter, spring, summer, fall.
-During the “off” season, Provincetown is desolate.
+When some people (like me) think of Cape Cod, they may things of the beach.
+While Provincetown is a beach destination, remember that Cape Cod is still in Massachusetts, and still gets all four seasons – winter, spring, summer, fall.
+During the “off” season, Provincetown is absolutely desolate.
 Most bars, shops, hotels, and restaurants close their doors for the winter.
 Instead of the lively, crowded beach town you get in the summer, Provincetown is more of a ghost town in the winter.

 A town that was settled in 1620 by the Pilgrims coming to America on the Mayflower, Provincetown has expanded tremendously.
 Originally a fishing and whaling village, the Portuguese came to Provincetown to work on American ships.
-Since then it has become an art town, and a LGBTQ haven.
-With one of the highest rates of same sex couples in America.
-From what I know of one day in Provincetown is that it’s a friendly beach town, with an artistic vibe, and killer seafood.
-And that spending just one day there, was well worth my time.
+Since then it has become an art town and an LGBTQ haven.
+With one of the highest rates of same-sex couples in America.
+From what I know of spending one day in Provincetown, it’s the perfect friendly beach town, with an artistic vibe, and killer seafood.
+Spending just one day there, was well worth my time.